-The 200 km bow shaped Neelum Valley is a densely forested gorge stippled in several tiny valleys with height ranging from 2,000 ft to 8,000 ft from Muzaffarabad to Taobat.
+The 200 km bow-shaped Neelum Valley is a densely forested gorge stippled in several tiny valleys with heights ranging from 2,000 ft to 8,000 ft from Muzaffarabad to Taobat.
 The Neelum Valley was named after the River Neelum flowing through the length of the valley running parallel to the Kaghan valley to the north only separated by snow-capped peaks, some over 4000 m above sea level.
-The southern side of the valley mostly bordered by the Indian Occupied Kashmir.
+The southern side of the valley is mostly bordered by Indian-Occupied Kashmir.

-Running to the north and to the northeast from Muzaffarabad, the bow shaped Neelum Valley is blessed with a variety of attractions including beautiful mountain peaks, lakes, waterfalls, streams, flora & fauna, mineral deposits, green slopes, hiking trails, fruit orchards, and tiny valleys decked with terraced fields.
-The multistoried wooden-houses with colorful roofing give a picturesque and a unique panoramic view.
-Neelum Valley is the prime tourist attraction in Pakistan Administered Kashmir (Azad Kashmir) attracting thousands of tourists every year.
+Running to the north and to the northeast from Muzaffarabad, the bow-shaped Neelum Valley is blessed with a variety of attractions including beautiful mountain peaks, lakes, waterfalls, streams, flora & fauna, mineral deposits, green slopes, hiking trails, fruit orchards, and tiny valleys decked with terraced fields.
+The multistoried wooden houses with colorful roofing give a picturesque and unique panoramic view.
+Neelum Valley is the prime tourist attraction in Pakistan Administered Kashmir (Azad Kashmir) and attracts thousands of tourists every year.

 The Neelum valley can be accessed from Muzaffarabad, the capital of Azad Jammu & Kashmir, by Neelum road.
 Overall, the road up to Sharda is well-paved and is in good condition for any kind of vehicle.
-From Sharda onwards to Kel, low floor vehicles are not recommended and is suitable only for 4WD vehicles.
-During winters, accessibility depends on the weather condition as heavy snowfall makes it difficult to access upper parts of the valley.
+From Sharda onwards to Kel, low-floor vehicles are not recommended and the unpaved road is suitable only for 4WD vehicles.
+During winters, accessibility depends on the weather condition as heavy snowfall makes it difficult to access the upper parts of the valley.

-Best time to visit Neelum valley is from April to October.
+The best time to visit Neelum valley is from April to October.
 One can enjoy three distinct seasons starting from spring to fall.
 Peak summers (June, July, and August) are crowded with tourists and therefore timely accommodation arrangements are important.
-Foreigners willing to visit the Neelum Valley require No Objection Certificate (NOC) which can be obtained from the Ministry of Interior.
+Foreigners willing to visit the Neelum Valley require a No Objection Certificate (NOC) which can be obtained from the Ministry of Interior.

 Places to see in the Neelum Valley:

-Chelhana is the village famous for marble mines located at about 46 km from Muzaffarabad.
+Chelhana is a village famous for marble mines located about 46 km from Muzaffarabad.
 The crossing point of LoC is located in Chilhana where relatives from both sides meet up twice a month only by undergoing an arduous documentation process.

 At 1371 m above sea level and some 84 km from Muzaffarabad, Athmuqam is a prominent valley in the Neelum and sub-divisional headquarters of the Neelum District.
 Since it is the 8th station in the valley located from Muzaffarabad, it was given the name Athmuqam.
-The valley is equipped with almost all kind of basic facilities including hotels, rest houses, post office, bank, school, college, telephone exchange and a bazaar.
+The valley is equipped with almost all kinds of basic facilities including hotels, rest houses, a post office, a bank, a school, a college, a telephone exchange, and a bazaar.

-At an altitude of 1,524 meters (5,000 ft) Karan, also called Lower Neelum, is a striking valley on the right bank of Neelum River about 10 km from Athmuqam.
+At an altitude of 1,524 meters (5,000 ft) Karan, also called Lower Neelum, is a striking valley on the right bank of the Neelum River about 10 km from Athmuqam.
 Keran is abundant in fruit and wildlife.
-The valleys belong to Indian Occupied Kashmir can easily be sighted across the river.
+The valleys belonging to Indian-Occupied Kashmir can easily be sighted across the river.

 AJK tourism department has set up a beautiful rest house in Keran.
 Besides, there are a number of private guest houses to accommodate the peak flow of tourists.
 It is one of the prime stopovers in the valley.